This site is not affiliated with any water heater manufacturer or plumber

 Regional cost spread for a Rinnai RU160iN install

 Wage rates and permit overhead create most of the per-state spread on the same unit.
-The Bureau of Labor Statistics May 2024 plumber wage data (the most recent published series) puts mean hourly wages from $32 in West Virginia to $59 in California, and that ripples through quoted labour rates of $75 to $175 per hour.
+The Bureau of Labor Statistics May 2025 plumber wage data (the most recent published series, released May 2026) puts statewide mean hourly wages from $26.94 in Florida to $44.91 in Illinois, with high-cost metros like San Jose reaching $54.94 — and that ripples through quoted labour rates of $75 to $175 per hour.

 MetroQuoted labour rangeRU160iN installed